member-console

 Database Migrations

 Migrations are embedded in the binary and run automatically on application startup.
-The CLI also provides migration management commands (migrate up
+The CLI also provides migration management commands (migrate up, migrate down, migrate status).

 Creating New Migrations